2016’s Short Film Competition Winner

 David Beazley spoke with Claire Fowler, our inaugural Short Film Fund winner, about her winning screenplay, Lift.
 Claire will receive a £5000 ($6450) production grant, along with the full production support of Shore Scripts.

 ARRI Rental are also offering free camera equipment for the film, which will be shot in New York later on in the year.

 - Hi Claire.
 Firstly, can you tell us a little about Lift?
 What’s it about and how did you come up with the idea?

-Lift is about a New York Uber driver called Salam who happens to be female, and happens to be muslim.
+Lift is about a New York Lyft driver called Salam who happens to be female, and happens to be muslim.
 It follows her through one night of driving – we meet her family, see her work, and meet her passengers, particularly one whose decision to get into Salam’s car has an impact on both of them.
 I wanted to write a New York-centric film as I live in Brooklyn– but I wanted it reflect the city’s diversity and modernity in a way we hadn’t seen in a short film before.
 I have previously made a couple of documentaries set in Palestine, and I was surprised at the audience reactions whenever I attended a screening of my films.
 There were always individuals who expressed shock that the people on screen were so ‘normal’– so contrary to the stereotypes they had constructed from media representations.
 There is still plenty of anti-Arab sentiment in both America and the UK, particularly now with Brexit and Trump.
 It’s as good a time as any to add a positive representation into the mix.

 - What made you want to enter it into our Short Film Fund?

 I wanted to make another short film and the fund seemed like a great way to start.